Leaked documents show Xi Jinping's direct links to Uyghur crackdown - ExBulletin

 He argues that such employment will lead ethnic workers to “imperceptibly study Chinese culture” (ie without realizing it).

-The reasons given for labor transfers to Xinjiang are therefore more political than economic: while the promotion of employment through labor transfers in labor-intensive industries labor was not to make a greater contribution to the economy or to government revenue than other industries, it was seen as a “matter of vital importance” for “the long-term peace and stability of Xinjiang. “.
+The reasons given for labor transfers to Xinjiang are therefore more political than economic: while the promotion of employment through labor transfers in labor-intensive industries labor was not expected to make a greater contribution to the economy or government revenue than other industries, it was seen as a “matter of vital importance” to “the long-term peace and stability of the country.
+Xinjiang ”.

 Third, the documents show that plans to optimize the ethnic composition of the population, which are linked to the Xinjiang birth suppression campaign, can be linked to statements and demands from the central government.